pkhuong/jaotmap/README.md

 to amortise `NEXT`.
 That's what `fused_threaded_inreg` implements, and is close what I'd expect from a respectable implementation of a YMM-at-a-time target.
-Finally, `wired_inreg_fused` should be representative of a simple runtime code generator, with complexity similar to a runtime linker: copy some machine code, patch up references, and write integer constants at a couple offsets.
+Finally, `wired_inreg_fused` should be representative of a simple runtime code generator in the same vein as [ffts](https://github.com/anthonix/ffts), with complexity similar to a runtime linker: copy some machine code, patch up references, and write integer constants at a couple offsets.